isikenes/factcalc/README.md

 # Factorial Calculation - Java

-You can calculate factorials of you have entered numbers.
+You can calculate factorials of your entered numbers.

 ## Enter this commands to terminal: